 Smoke can also cause serious problems for sensitive groups like children, pregnant women and the elderly.
 Children breathe more air per pound of body weight, and their lungs are still developing.

-Other groups at higher risk include:
+Other groups at higher risk include people who are obese, who smoke or have:

-- People with existing heart or circulatory problems.
+- Existing heart or circulatory problems.

 If you’re in one of those groups and worried about your symptoms, talk to your healthcare provider.
 If you have shortness of breath, wheezing, chest pain, heart palpitations, extreme fatigue or difficulty moving, contact your healthcare provider immediately or call 911.